albar965/albar965.github.io/littlenavmap-faq.md

 See the [Little Navmap User Manual - Navdata](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/NAVDATA.html) chapter in the manual for more information.

-For **FSX or Prepar3D** you can use the [Airport Design Editor](https://www.scruffyducksoftware.com/airport-design-editor) to change the runway numbers.

 Use [WED](https://developer.x-plane.com/tools/worldeditor/) to change an airport for X-Plane or download the latest airport from the [The X-Plane Scenery Gateway](https://gateway.x-plane.com/).

 #### How to add procedures to airports? [**▲**](#top) [🔗](#add-procedures) {#add-procedures}

 This is a very complex task.

-For **FSX or Prepar3D** you can use the [Airport Design Editor](https://www.scruffyducksoftware.com/airport-design-editor), add procedures to the airport and then switch off Navigraph in the scenery library menu. _Little Navmap_ will read the procedures from your add-on airport and you can use them like the others.

 **X-Plane**: You can try to create a CIFP file but this is very complex and not recommended as stated on the page [here](https://developer.x-plane.com/?article=navdata-in-x-plane-11#How_do_I_make_my_own_approach_No_hand_editing_please).